-LCRA has temporarily lowered Inks Lake and Lake LBJ to assist in continued recovery from the October 2018 floods.
-The drawdowns also provide property owners an opportunity to remove debris, dredge, and maintain or repair docks, retaining walls and other infrastructure.
+LCRA temporarily lowered Lake Marble Falls in October 2022 to help accommodate work on Starcke Dam.
+During the drawdown, lakeside property owners had an opportunity to remove debris, dredge, and maintain or repair docks, retaining walls and other infrastructure

 The lake refill originally was scheduled to begin in late December, but was postponed because work at the dam took longer than expected.